TelemetryDeck/docs/guides/javascript-setup.md

 If you want to pass optional parameters to the signal being sent, add them to the optional payload object.

 ---

-## You need an App ID

-Every application and website registered to TelemetryDeck has its own unique ID that we use to assign incoming signals to the correct app.
-To get started, create a new app in the TelemetryDeck UI and copy its ID.

 ## Optional: User Identifiers